ewpratten/ewpratten.com/content/blog/2020-12-4-GalliumOS.md

 ---
 layout: page
-title:  "Upgrading my chromebook"
+title: Upgrading my chromebook
-description: "The process of installing GalliumOS on an ACER R11"
+description: The process of installing GalliumOS on an ACER R11
 date: 2020-12-04
 written: 2020-10-31
 tags: project laptop hardware
 extra:
-    excerpt: >-
-        Performing some upgrades to my old laptop.
-This post outlines the setup process for installing GalliumOS
+  excerpt: Performing some upgrades to my old laptop.
+This post outlines the setup
+    process for installing GalliumOS
 redirect_from:
 - /post/gk3jEkd4/
 - /gk3jEkd4/
-aliases: [/blog/2020/12/04/galliumos]
+aliases:
+- /blog/2020/12/04/galliumos
+- /blog/galliumos
 ---

 My previous development laptop was an [Acer R11](https://www.acer.com/ac/en/CA/content/series/acerchromebookr11) chromebook.
 I always ran it in [developer mode](https://chromium.googlesource.com/chromiumos/docs/+/master/developer_mode.md) with all the Linux packages I needed installed via [chromebrew](https://github.com/skycocker/chromebrew).
 This setup worked great except for GUI programs, as (at the time), the built-in [Wayland](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)) server on the chromebook was not exposed to the user in a meaningful way.
 I relied on an internal tool from Google called [sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/sommelier/) to translate X11 calls to the internal Wayland server.
 None of this was ideal, but with a lot of scripts and aliases, I made it work.